Preparation

 Firstly get the most up to date version of the flash creation tool and choose a high quality USB device to install on to.
 A USB 2.0 is recommended as the speed is not relevant and they seem to bw more reliable than 3.0.
 I used a cisco branded USB, mostly as it has a flashing blue light when in use, which indicates when the server is writing to it.
 This doesn't happen often as unraid is loaded in to RAM on startup.
+Choose the latest version and select the USB drive then start writing.

 The bios has to be changed to boot from USB before anything else.
 Particularly if you plan to directly pass an SSD through to a VM as this could be booted from before the USB.
+In order to create that VM in the first place virtualisation has to be enabled in the BIOS too.
+It is a good idea at this point to turn on Wake-on-LAN if the motherboard supports it Save these settings and reboot.

 At this point the server can be accessed remotely by putting either http://tower.local or the servers IP address in to a browser.

-Replace tower with the servers name if you modified it during USB creation.
+Replace tower with the servers name if you modified it during USB creation. {.is-info}

 Select use trial key.
 A full license can be purchased through the unraid gui at a later point.
 This will give you 30 days however this can be increased to 60 by requesting an extension during this time.

+The Array is where the main storage for unraid is.
+I barely make use of this.
 An array pool can contain up to 30 drives, 28 storage and 2 parity.
 If using the unraid server as a NAS this gives a good number of benefits.

 I have two 1TB drives, one for storage and one for parity.
 Which is currently no better than a simple main and backup but can scale easily.